rafa-pk/Slicer/README.md

 functions associated with it.

 ## How to use it?
-This compiles to a static library called slice.a, you just need to include the "slice.h" header where the library will be needes, then there are two options:
+As this is meant to be a library, running make creates a static library called slice.a, which can be used along with any programming when compiling.

+### Work-flow
 - You can use it as a library and compile your program like this:
 > make (creates library)
 > cc <flags> <program> slice.a
 > ./a.out
-- You can link it to an existing makefile and compile your program as above within your makefile.
+- Or link it to an existing makefile and compile your program as above within your makefile.
 Which would look something like this:
 > ```
 > $(MAKE) slice.a
 > $(CC) $(FLAGS) $(OBJ) slice.a -o $(NAME)